Yam (vegetable): Etymology

+Distribution and habitat

+Yams are native to Africa, Asia, and the Americas.
+Three species were independently domesticated on those continents: D. rotundata (Africa), D. alata (Asia), and D. trifida (South America).

+Ecology

+Some yams are invasive plants, often considered a noxious weed outside cultivated areas.

 Cultivation

 Yams are cultivated for the consumption of their starchy tubers in many temperate and tropical regions, especially in West Africa, South America and the Caribbean, Asia, and Oceania.
+About 95% of yam crops are grown in Africa.

 A yam crop begins when whole seed tubers or tuber portions are planted into mounds or ridges, at the beginning of the rainy season.
 The crop yield depends on how and where the sets are planted, sizes of mounds, interplant spacing, provision of stakes for the resultant plants, yam species, and tuber sizes desired at harvest.
 Small-scale farmers in West and Central Africa often intercrop yams with cereals and vegetables.
 The seed yams are perishable and bulky to transport.
 Farmers who do not buy new seed yams usually set aside up to 30% of their harvest for planting the next year.
-Yam crops face pressure from a range of insect pests and fungal and viral diseases, as well as nematode.
+Yam crops face pressure from a range of insect pests and fungal and viral diseases, as well as nematodes.
 Their growth and dormant phases correspond respectively to the wet season and the dry season.
 For maximum yield, the yams require a humid tropical environment, with an annual rainfall over 1500 mm distributed uniformly throughout the growing season.
 White, yellow, and water yams typically produce a single large tuber per year, generally weighing 5 to 10 kg.

 Yams suffer from relatively few pests and diseases.
 There is an Anthracnose caused by Colletotrichum gloeosporioides which is widely distributed around the world's growing regions.
 Winch et al., 1984 finds C. gloeosporioides afflicts a large number of Dioscorea spp.

 Despite the high labor requirements and production costs, consumer demand for yam is high in certain subregions of Africa, making yam cultivation quite profitable to certain farmers.